3.7.2.20 Substantial change in circumstances for SpB

 - cannot establish a business, or

-- are limited by the amount of funds they can bring with them when leaving their emigrating country.
+- are limited by the amount of funds they can bring with them when leaving their former country of residence.

-Explanation: It is reasonable to expect that they would be aware of the regulations imposed by their emigrating country and make appropriate arrangements for their support in Australia, before migrating.
+Explanation: It is reasonable to expect that they would be aware of any regulations imposed by their former country of residence, as well as labour market or other conditions in Australia, and make appropriate arrangements for their support in Australia, before migrating.

 Recognition of overseas qualifications